310mc/https-310mc.github.io-tl/source/_posts/wildland/minitalk/midori_1.md

         </div>
         <div class="minitalk-option_content">
             {% bubble Midori norsmile %}
-            Yeah, lately at least.
-I fixed something up at my dorm room just the other day.
+            Yeah, lately at least.[^1] I fixed something up at my dorm room just the other day.

             One of Aoba-senpai’s furniture broke, and he seemed to be in a lot of trouble over it, so I helped him out.
             {% endbubble %}
             {% bubble Midori smile %}
-            Tenma-kun joined in to help too, so we got it fixed up pretty quickly.
+            Tenma-kun joined in to help too, so it got fixed up pretty quickly.
 I was really glad we got it done without any problems.
 			{% endbubble %}
         </div>
     </div>